nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 * Given a graph, a goal, and a starting vertex...

-* Mark the vertex as discovered.
+* Mark the starting vertex as discovered.

-* For each adjacent vertex, if the vertex is not discovered.

-* Mark the vertex as discovered.
+* For each adjacent vertex, if the vertex is not discovered, mark the adjacent vertex as discovered.

 * For each adjacent vertex...

-* Repeat, recursively.
+Repeat, recursively.

 * Return the discovered vertices.

-If our goal is to return the vertices in the order they were discovered, how do we need to modify our pseudocode?
+If our goal is to return the vertices in the order they were discovered, how do we modify our pseudocode?

 Where have we seen this or something like it before?

-:thinking-face:
+🤔

 Breadth-First Search!